thumb_YWE.jpg

 COLOR

-Color cues are in red color pallet to pass down the Taiwanese wedding tradition.
+Color cues are in red pallets to pass down the Taiwanese wedding tradition.

 COMMUNICATION

-Quality is the first and foremost characteristic that audiences look for about a product.
+Quality is the first and foremost characteristic audiences look for in a product.

 %E8%9E%A2%E5%B9%95%E5%BF%AB%E7%85%A7+2020-03-13+%E4%B8%8B%E5%8D%882.10.43.jpg